kif/pyFAI_publi/answer2.rst

 Thanks you for reviewing this manuscript.
 As you stated, the code of pyFAI has been developed for speed, but we hoped not to compromised too much on the clarity.
-This focus on speed should also simplify the life of our users as pyFAI is designed to run on a single computer without needing any computer cluster/grid/cloud to get good preformances.
+This focus on speed should also simplify the life of our (your?) users as pyFAI is designed to run on a single computer without needing any computer cluster/grid/cloud to get acceptable performances.

 About errors
 ------------

 PyFAI tries to handle errors to the best extends possible and tries to be consistent with other software of reference like Fit2D and SPD.
-One should separate the "initialization" of the variance from the propagation of variance.
+One should separate the "initialization" of the variance from the propagation of errors.

 Initialization of the variance ..............................